timoparsons/ansible-macos/readme.md

 - **DMG installations:** Slower than Homebrew, consider using `--skip-tags dmg` for faster testing
 - **Mac App Store:** Requires Apple ID to be logged in
 - **Logout required:** Keyboard shortcut changes need logout to take effect
+- **Compression:** Large app directories can use zstd compression for faster network transfers

 ## Troubleshooting